The College of Policing has developed the following definition of evidence-based policing. Any views on this working definition can be emailed to

-In an evidence-based policing approach, police officers and staff create, review and use the best available evidence to inform and challenge policies, practices and decisions.
+In an evidence-based policing approach, police officers, staff and volunteers create, review and use the best available evidence to inform and challenge policies, practices and decisions.

 As a way of working, it can be supported by collaboration with academics and other partners.